 Research

 Admittedly, I am someone ‘born’ in the Gaia era.
 Most of what I do revolves around astrometric and spectro-photometric data provided by the Gaia space mission for metal-poor stars.
-Also, I make extensive usage of data from large-scale spectroscopic surveys (e.g., APOGEE, GALAH, and SEGUE) to obtain a full chemodynamical view of these old stellar populations.
-I also perform observations and analysis of low- and high-resolution spectra myself, in particular to derive chemical abundance patterns of stars.
+Also, I make extensive usage of data from large-scale spectroscopic surveys (e.g., APOGEE, GALAH, SEGUE, and S5) to obtain a full chemodynamical view of these old stellar populations.
+I also perform observations and analysis of low- and high-resolution spectra myself, in particular to derive detailed chemical abundance patterns of stars.

 More specific topics of my interest include metal-poor stars, stellar streams and overdensities, star clusters, dwarf galaxies, including both low- and high-resolution stellar spectroscopy.